 The first thing to remember is that bit depth and dynamic range are NOT the same thing.
 It is going to sound much the same, but it's not.
 That difference will be covered here.

 More bits support more dynamic range, but does not ensure it exists in the scanned media.
 More bits are required to hold numeric values containing better dynamic range, but this one detail does not ensure the data exists or is actually measured.
 There is also a second factor.
 High-quality low-noise CCD and electronics are needed for better dynamic range.
 The trend today is that inexpensive scanners are offering 48 bit A/D conversion (analog to digital), which just means that inexpensive A/D chips are available now.
-Don't assume that a $100 48 bit scanner can offer as much as a $1000 36 bit scanner can, but the 36 bits is likely sufficient for any media.
+Don't assume that a $100 48 bit scanner can offer as much as a $1000 36 bit scanner can, but the 36 bits is likely sufficient for any but exceptional media.

 The math is not otherwise limited, but no media that you can scan will reach 4.0.
 Color photo prints on paper won't exceed 2.0.
 And if you have blank areas at either end of your histogram, that is dynamic range that you are missing.
 14 bits can store values of 0..16383, so it could technically store density 4.2 if present and if Dmin was not too high.
 But very many digital cameras only have 12 bits, which frankly seems very acceptable (absolute theoretical maximum is 3.6, ignoring Dmin).
-And the range of any 8-bit JPG file is 0..255, or 2.4 absolute theoretical maximum.
+And the maximum range of any 8-bit JPG file is 0..255, or 2.4 absolute theoretical maximum.

 Slides have more dynamic range but less photographic range than negatives.
 Slides have perhaps about 5 or 6 f/stops of total scenic range, compared to perhaps 9 f-stops for negatives.
 Expose a slide half a stop off and the results are objectionable.
 Do that with negatives, and you may never even realize it (then the printing process can improve exposure, but the paper media decreases dynamic range).